slateci/slateci.github.io/_posts/2021-08-12-open-ondemand-desktop.md

 IgnoreRhosts no
 ```

-Next, ensure that you have the correct permissions for host keys at `/etc/ssh`
+Now ensure that you have the correct permissions for host keys at `/etc/ssh`

 ```bash
 -rw-r-----.
 1 root ssh_keys      227 Jan 1 2000      ssh_host_ecdsa_key